Swamiji TV

 Sri Alakh Puriji

 "A great, wise person does not use or demonstrate siddhi.
-If you use your siddhi, you use it and you will lose your power."
+On the day you demonstrate them, your life will become restless."

 Filming location: Vép, Hungary